DiscoverAtlanta.com homepage

 Dunwoody: Streets of Dunwoody

-Dunwoody’s Fourth of July celebration draws more than 2,500 participants and more than 35,000 spectators.
+Dunwoody’s Fourth of July celebration draws thousands of participants and spectators.
 Considered the largest Independence Day parade in the state of Georgia, it features floats, marching bands, vintage cars, clowns and animals.

-The parade route is approximately 2.7 miles and steps off from the intersection of Mount Vernon Road and Jett Ferry Road at 9 a.m., proceeds west on Mount Vernon to Dunwoody Village, turns right onto Dunwoody Village Parkway, circles around the Parkway and left into Dunwoody Village in between First Watch and Citizens Bank.
-Volunteers will guide parade participants to parade parking (post office side).
-The Festival area will be on the Walgreens side of Dunwoody Village.
+The parade route is approximately 2.7 miles and steps off from the intersection of Mount Vernon Road and Jett Ferry Road at 9 a.m., proceeds west on Mount Vernon to Dunwoody Village, turns right onto Dunwoody Village Parkway, circles around the Parkway and left into Dunwoody Village.
+Volunteers will guide parade participants to parade parking.
 It takes approximately one hour to walk the entire parade route.
+Spectators are encouraged to set up chairs along Mount Vernon and circle around Dunwoody Village Parkway into Dunwoody Village.
+The view will be blocked on the east side of Jett Ferry Road on Mount Vernon because of staging and set up.

-Mount Vernon Road between Jett Ferry Road and Dunwoody Village, will be closed from 8:30 until 11:30 a.m.
+Mt.
+Vernon Road, between Jett Ferry Road and Dunwoody Village, will be closed from 8:30 a.m. to 11:30 a.m.
+Times are approximate; contact the Dunwoody Police Department for specific questions about road closures and traffic information.

 Johns Creek: Newtown Park